TeeJay69/ConfigSync/Plan.md

 # Reevaluate:

 // TODO: Make database path copy function self referencing with error message parameter.
 Use only this function wherever you copy database paths
-- Sync arguments default not all programs. 'sync --all' for synchronizing all programs
+- Sync argument shouldnt default to all programs. 'sync --all' for synchronizing all programs
+- Message 'Config is in sync' instead of 'Config is up to date'
+- Display last save for every program, 'cfgs status' --default
 -------------------------------------------------

 -------------------------------------------------